epsil/mdwiki/README.md

     grep -Ri --exclude-dir="node_modules" --exclude-dir="resources" --include="*.md" "markdown" .

-A shorthand for the above is `npm run grep`.
+A shorthand for the above is `npm run search`.
 Thus, to search for `markdown`:

-    npm run grep markdown
+    npm run search markdown

 Editing
 -------